 Errors need to be amended as soon as possible because the longer inaccurate sums remain outstanding, the harder it may be to correct or recover them.

 6. Keep good records

-Contractors: You will need to keep accurate records relating to the calculation and VAT accounting for reverse charges and ensure that VAT is correctly processed.
+Contractors: Keep accurate records relating to the calculation and VAT accounting for reverse charges and ensure VAT is correctly processed.

 This is in addition to keeping track of how much CIS tax you withhold from subcontractors in your accounting.

-Subcontractors: You will need to keep track of which of your customers are not end-users but are VAT registered, and for these customers you may need to issue reverse charge VAT invoices.
+Subcontractors: Keep track of which of your customers are not end-users but are VAT registered, and for these customers you may need to issue reverse charge VAT invoices.

 7. Check your house is in order

-Firms operating within the construction sector must check that they are registered appropriately with the HMRC Construction Industry Scheme (CIS).
+Businesses operating within the construction sector must check they are registered appropriately with the HMRC Construction Industry Scheme (CIS).

 A refresher on the Construction Industry Scheme